 The event will features local food and music by Rockin' Dopsie Jr. Wine and beer will be available for purchase (cash only).

 A: Yes, tickets are required.
 Each graduating student can receive a maximum of seven tickets, one of which the student will need to use to enter the party.
 Children 10 years and younger will not need tickets.
-Tickets for graduates will be available through Gibson Online after 9 a.m. on Monday, April 27.
+Tickets for graduates will be available through Gibson Online until 6 p.m. on Friday, May 15.

 Faculty members participating in commencement exercises are allotted two tickets each.
-Participating faculty can request tickets via this website in the weeks before the event.
+Participating faculty can request tickets via this website.
 See the "For Faculty" page of this site for more information.

 A: GradFest is held in the spring for students to order their academic regalia, announcements, cap-and-gown pictures, etc. GradFest was in the Lavin-Bernick Center's Qatar Ballroom on March 3 and 4.
 Graduates who missed GradFest should visit the bookstore or call 504-865-5913 to order regalia.
 Any regalia orders placed after April 10, 2015, will incur a $30 late fee.
 Visit the GradFest website for more information.